Sen. Schumer asks FDA to look into PRIME, Logan Paul's high-caffeine energy drink

 "Kids see it on their phones as they scroll, and then they actually have a need for it."
 Schumer said.
 "And the problem here is that the product has so much caffeine in it that it puts Red Bull to shame."

 Over-consumption of caffeine can cause insomnia, jitters, anxiousness, a fast heart rate, upset stomach, nausea, headache and a feeling of unhappiness, according to the FDA.
-The administration says healthy adults can consume around 400 milligrams of caffeine a day without experiencing dangerous, negative effects, but it has no set limit for children.
+The administration says healthy adults can consume around 400 milligrams of caffeine a day without experiencing harmful effects, negative effects, but it has no set amount for children.

 The American Academy of Pediatrics says there is "no proven safe dose of caffeine for children," and that children under 12 should try not to consume caffeine.
 The group also advises against children and teens consuming any energy drinks and says children ages 12-18 should not have more than 100 mg of caffeine a day.